Neffaris/EVA-DEMO/README.md

 I recommend using the "pip" package management system to install them

-If you are using Debian Linux you will need to install additional packages.
+If you are using Linux from Debian or Ubuntu family you will need to install additional packages.
 You can use the script: "debian_requirements.txt" to install required packages

 To run program use "python3/python main_core.py" command